vmware-archive/kube-prod-runtime/docs/quickstart-aks.md

 ## Installing BKPR
 In this section we walk through building the kubeprod binary and use it to install the BKPR components to the AKS cluster.

-### Install the kubeprod binary
+### Install the `kubeprod` binary

-Download the latest release of the kubeprod binary and the accompanying manifests and add it to the `PATH`.
+Download the latest release of the `kubeprod` binary and the accompanying manifests and add it to your `$PATH`.

-### Building kubeprod from source
+### Building `kubeprod` from source

-If you have access to the BKPR project repository, you may choose to build the kubeprod binary instead of using a pre built binary as described in the next section.
+Alternatively, if you have access to the BKPR project repository, you may choose to build the `kubeprod` binary instead of using a pre-built binary, as described in the next section.
 You may skip this section if you are using a binary distribution of BKPR.

 #### Prerequisites